About IPUMS DHS

 - Citing IPUMS DHS

 The Demographic and Health Surveys (DHS) are the main source of information on health in the developing world.
 IPUMS DHS is designed to facilitate analysis of DHS data across time and space.

-IPUMS-DHS is modelled, in part, on other Integrated Public Use Microdata Series (IPUMS) projects created at the Minnesota Population Center and used by over 100,000 researchers around the world.
+IPUMS DHS is modelled, in part, on other Integrated Public Use Microdata Series (IPUMS) projects created at the Institute for Social Research and Data Innovation at the University of Minnesota and used by over 100,000 researchers around the world.

-The current version of IPUMS-DHS includes data on women respondents, with some household information from linked household files, on the young children and all births of women respondents, and on members of randomly sampled households.
+The current version of IPUMS DHS includes data on women respondents, with some household information from linked household files, on the young children and all births of women respondents, on adult non-elderly men, and on members of randomly sampled households.

-The Integrated DHS project is a collaboration of the Minnesota Population Center and ICF International through the U.S. Agency for International Development-funded Demographic and Health Surveys Program.
-IPUMS-DHS is funded by the National Institute of Child Health and Human Development.
+IPUMS DHS is a collaboration of the Institute for Social Research and Data Innovation and ICF through the U.S. Agency for International Development-funded Demographic and Health Surveys Program.
+IPUMS DHS is funded by the Eunice Kennedy Shriver National Institute of Child Health and Human Development.